 - Try to find somebody who also speaks the language.

 CHOOSE A LANGUAGE AND CULTURE YOU ARE INTERESTED IN

 To truly excel in a language, the language’s culture must interest you.
 I would highly encourage you to not just pick a language that interests you, but a culture.
-Learning Hebrew would be meaningless if you didn’t either have a knowledge of Judaism, or a desire to know about Judaism.
+Learning Hebrew would be meaningless if you didn’t either have knowledge of Judaism or a desire to learn about Judaism.

 - Books that teach Hebrew (That are meant for non-native speakers)

 - Kids books in Hebrew

 - CDs (for people trying to learn the language)

 Genesis 1:1 NIV In the beginning, God created the heavens and the earth.

 Genesis 1:1 OJB In the beginning, Elohim created hashomayim and haaretz.

 You learned two main words: the heavens is hashomayim and the earth is haaretz.
 When you see these words in whatever program you’re using, it reinforces it (and makes you feel smarter).
 I have learned many words this way.